 The Best Bangs for Every Face Shape and Hair Type

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Find your next look

 The formula the world is asking for?

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

 It doesn’t matter if you have curly hair, thin hair, oily hair, dry hair, or any other type of hair—certain hair care tips are universal.
 While you may want to tailor your routine to your hair type, the basics of hair care are just as important to know—if not more so.
-That’s why we’re sharing the best hair care tips for everyone, regardless of hair type.
-Keep reading to learn all 10 tips so you can start taking better care of your tresses.
+That’s why we’re sharing the best hair care and hair-styling tips for everyone, regardless of hair type.
+Keep reading to learn 21 hair tips that will allow you to start taking better care of your tresses.